DJ5harma/WebRTCPeerVideoCallApp/Readme.md

 - Now in both the terminals: run "npm run dev".

-- The SvelteKit directory-path terminal will give you a URL looking similar to : "http://localhost:5173", just open that in your favorite browser (you'll need to open it in 2 tab to test p2p).
+- The SvelteKit directory-path terminal will give you a URL looking similar to : "http://localhost:5173", just open that in any browser (open it in 2 tabs of the same browser to test p2p (as your camera should not be used by other processes)).

 - Just go to the same room from both tabs/browsers after signing up and enjoy!!!